learnk8s/learnk8s.io/src/microsAuthentication/content.md

 - The identity of the caller (the Service Account).
 - The groups that the caller belongs to.

-You could leverage the information in your Secret Store component to validate the request!
+Since you can validate and verify any token, you could leverage the same API endpoint in your Secret Store component to authenticate and authorise requests!

-Let's have a look at how you could include the above logic in your apps by looking at how the API and the secret store services are implemented.
+Let's have a look at how you could include the above logic in your apps.

 ## Implementation of the services

 Here's how the two services interact with each other and the Kubernetes API:

 1. At startup, an API service reads the Service Account token and keeps it in memory.
-1. The API then calls the secret store service passing the token as a HTTP header — i.e. `X-Client-Id`.
+1. The API service calls the secret store passing the token as a HTTP header — i.e. `X-Client-Id`.
-1. At startup, the secret service reads the Service Account token and keeps it in memory.
 1. When the secret store receives a request from the API component, it reads the token from the `X-Client-Id` header and issues a request to to the TokenReview API to check its validity.
 1. If the response is authenticated, the secret store service replies with a successful message, otherwise a 401 error.